Early Intervention Service Coordination

 Can Service Coordinators help my whole family?

 Yes!
 ECCM’s service coordinators are well-versed in resources within your community.
-Additionally, our Early Intervention program is located right here at ECCM, which is a resource in supportive services such as mental health, intellectual disability, representative payee, intellectual disability, Health Choices Hi-Fidelity Wrap Around and Administrative Case Management.
+Additionally, our Early Intervention program is located right here at ECCM, which is a resource in supportive services such as mental health, intellectual disability, representative payee, intellectual disability, Health Choices High Fidelity Wrap Around and Administrative Case Management.
 We will get you the answers and get you connected, even if it’s not for your little one!

 +